Try our course finder tool

 PRV12030

-Developed in collaboration with industry experts and aligned with current market demands, the DFS provides a foundational understanding of financial services, covering client engagement, regulatory and ethical responsibilities.
-Individuals can then tailor their development by adding technical, leadership or administrative skills to align with their specific role and career aspirations in Australia’s dynamic and highly regulated financial sector.
+Kaplan Professional’s Diploma of Financial Services (DFS) is designed for staff across Australia’s financial services sector, including superannuation, financial advice, banking and insurance.
+Developed in collaboration with industry experts and aligned with current market demands, this program equips professionals with practical expertise, including client engagement, ethics and various RG 146 Tier 1 accreditations.
+Individuals can tailor their development by studying technical, leadership or administrative subjects to align with their specific role and career aspirations in Australia’s dynamic and highly regulated financial sector.

 Who is this course for: